-- Set Focus – step one is getting clear on whom you serve, what you offer, and what differentiates you in the marketplace.
+Step one is getting clear on whom you serve, what you offer, and what differentiates you in the marketplace.
 One of the biggest challenges you face in a shifting economy is fear.
 Fear that you are not doing everything you can do, fear that you are not offering the right products, fear that your competitors have a better idea than you do – fear.

 As business owners and sales professionals, you get so focused on what is happening inside your business, that you forget to focus on external forces.
 Thinking about, and knowing what is changing with your customers, your competitors, your industry, and the economy, will position you to see what is coming.
 Then when you need to, you can change direction easily.

-- Invest In Talent – understand the only thing that is differentiating you in this economy, the only one thing, is the talent you have around you.
+Understand the only thing that is differentiating you in this economy, the only one thing, is the talent you have around you.
 This is a marketplace where your reputation and the customer experience are the things that are growing your business.
 Ensuring you deliver on both, comes down to the level of talent you have around you.

 To succeed in a challenging economy, you need to be selling from a place of power, never from a place of need.
 It is time to start overfilling your sales funnel, having so much moving through the pipeline that if a deal slows down or goes south, you can remain calm and collected.
 Remember, when the economy goes down, customers want to deal with professionals who are confident and secure, not ones desperate to make a sale.

 Make a list of your best customers and put yourself on a consistent schedule of staying in touch with them.
 Then take it one more step and be proactive.
 Don’t wait for them to come up with ideas of how to do more business with you, stay one-step ahead.

 Economic shifts are merely a normal part of business, and no matter how hard you try and fight or ignore, it is going to happen.
 Quit sitting around waiting for this downturn to hit you.
 Take the bull by the horns and position yourself now to succeed no matter what this economy does.